valkey-io/valkey-glide/java/DEVELOPER.md

     cargo fmt --manifest-path ./Cargo.toml --all
     ```

-# FFI and features
+### FFI and features
-- names of the FFI defined in lib.rs have to correspond to the paths of real Java classes that expose native functions.
+- Names of the FFI defined in lib.rs have to correspond to the paths of real Java classes that expose native functions.
 - lib.rs method names explicitly point to the native functions defined there.

 ### Recommended extensions for VS Code